 Inspection of the gear set and replacement of the complete set is the remedy to fix this cause of the noise.

 Any worn-out or faulty bearing will cause unusual noise from the centrifuge.
-As explained in the previous section, the replacement of the bearings is the solution to this issue.
+As explained in the previous section, replacing the bearings is the solution to this issue.

 The coupling pulley transmits the torque to the horizontal shaft through the elastic rubber plate.
 There is a specified clearance of 2 millimeters between the two surfaces.

 If the coupling pulley is mounted incorrectly on the motor shaft and presses against the elastic plate, it pushes the entire assembly.
 This force causes a lateral load on the horizontal shaft and the bearings supporting it.
 This undesired loading can cause noise.

 In case of unusual noise from the horizontal shaft location, check the clearance between the coupling pulley and the elastic plate.
 Adjust the coupling pulley to maintain the specified gap.

 All disc-stack centrifuges have a specified operating speed.
 If the centrifuge does not reach its design speed within a specified time (centrifuge specific), the cause of the low operating speed needs to be investigated and corrected.